 The TAs and the instructor take academic integrity seriously.
 Cheating is defined as providing or accepting information on a quiz or exam, plagiarism or copying anyone's written work, or allowing someone else to copy your work.
-In addition, lying to try to get points (e.g., lying about having turned in an assignment on time) is considered acamic dishonesty and will be treated as cheating.
+In addition, lying to try to get points (e.g., lying about having turned in an assignment on time) is considered academic dishonesty and will be treated as cheating.
 Students caught cheating will be given an "F" for the course, and UO's student conduct coordinator will be informed.
 The instructor retains the right to assign seats for tests, to change an individual's seating for test security purposes, to require and check ID for admission to tests.

 A note on A+ grades: A+ grades are reserved for performance that stands out from the rest of the class.
 If everyone in the class earned 90% or above, everyone in the class could get an A grade.
-However, if everyone in the class earned grades of 98% or above, no one could receive an A+ grade, as the A+ grade is reserved for outstanding or exceptional performance, and will be given to a maximum of 1-2 students in a class this size.
-For your own sanity-please do not "go for" an A+; it is not worth it.
-Also, recently most graduate schools have adopted a policy of requiring applicants to recalculate their GPA's without A+ grades included, meaning A+ grades usually carry the same weight as good old regular A grades.
+However, if everyone in the class earned grades of 98% or above, no one could receive an A+ grade, as the A+ grade is reserved for outstanding or exceptional performance, and will be given to a maximum of 2-3 students in a class this size.